Appleabc123/GCSENet/code/3.Train/README.md

 	‘python CS_train.py'.

 ## Options
-You can check out the other options available to use with:
+You can check out other options available to use with:

 	‘python CS_train.py --help’.